jevillegasd/qfoundry/README.md

 ```
 > $Z_0=49.22\Omega,\ \epsilon_{eff}=6.35$

-Using the generated waveguide, an instance of a resonator can be cretaed using the ``cpw_resonator`` class.
-Resonatros can be defined using either the length of the resonator or the desired resonance frequency as
+Create a resonator from the CPW using either length or target frequency:

 ```python
 from qfoundry.resonator  import cpw_resonator